hurrymaplelad/staticrypt/README.md

 # StatiCrypt

-StatiCrypt uses AES-256 to encrypt your HTML file with your passphrase and return a static page with a password prompt you can safely upload anywhere (see [example](https://robinmoisson.github.io/staticrypt/example.html)).
+Based on the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), StatiCrypt uses AES-GCM to encrypt your string with your passphrase in your browser (client side).

 This means you can password protect the content of your static HTML file while still having the whole file completely public, without any back-end - serving it over Netlify, GitHub pages, etc.